 Credit is the primary currency of the free software world.
 Whatever people may say about their motivations for participating in a project, I don't know many developers who would be happy doing all their work anonymously, or under someone else's name.
-There are tangible reasons for this: one's reputation in a project roughly governs how much influence one has, and participation in an open source project can also indirectly have monetary value, because many employers now look for it on resumés.
+There are tangible reasons for this: one's reputation in a project roughly governs how much influence one has, and participation in an open source project can also indirectly have monetary value, because many employers now look for it on résumés (see the section called “Hiring Open Source Developers”).
 There are also intangible reasons, perhaps even more powerful: people simply want to be appreciated, and instinctively look for signs that their work was recognized by others.
 The promise of credit is therefore one of best motivators the project has.
 When small contributions are acknowledged, people come back to do more.

 One of the most important features of collaborative development software (see Chapter 3, Technical Infrastructure) is that it keeps accurate records of who did what, when.
 Wherever possible, use these existing mechanisms to make sure that credit is distributed accurately, and be specific about the nature of the contribution.
 Don't just write "Thanks to J. Random <firstname.lastname@example.org>" if instead you can write "Thanks to J. Random <email@example.com> for the bug report and reproduction recipe" in a log message.

-In Subversion, we have an informal but consistent policy of crediting the reporter of a bug in either the ticket filed, if there is one, or the log message of the commit that fixes the bug, if not.
-A quick survey of Subversion commit logs up to commit number 14525 shows that about 10% of commits give credit to someone by name and email address, usually the person who reported or analyzed the bug fixed by that commit.
-Note that this person is different from the developer who actually made the commit, whose name is already recorded automatically by the version control system.
-As of mid-2005, when I last did this calculation, slightly over two-thirds were credited in the commit logs, usually multiple times, before they became committers themselves.
-This does not, of course, prove that being credited was a factor in their continued involvement, but it surely can't hurt to set up an atmosphere in which people know they can count on their contributions being acknowledged.
+In Subversion, we set up an informal but consistent policy of crediting the reporter of a bug in either the ticket filed, if there is one, or the log message of the commit that fixes the bug, if not.
+A quick survey of Subversion commit logs shows that a little over 10% of commits give credit to someone by name and email address, usually a person who reported, analyzed, or perhaps even patched the bug fixed in that commit.
+Note that this person is different from the developer who actually made the commit — that developer's name is already recorded automatically by the version control system.
+As of mid-2005, when I last did this calculation, slightly over two-thirds of people who later became committers themselves were credited in this way in the commit logs, usually multiple times, before becoming a committer.
+This does not, of course, prove that being credited was a factor in their continued involvement, but it surely can't hurt to set up an atmosphere in which people know they can count on their contributions being publicly acknowledged.

 It is important to distinguish between routine acknowledgement and special thanks.
 When discussing a particular piece of code, or some other contribution someone made, it is fine to acknowledge their work.
 For example, saying "Daniel's recent changes to the delta code mean we can now implement feature X" simultaneously helps people identify which changes you're talking about and acknowledges Daniel's work.
 On the other hand, posting solely to thank Daniel for the delta code changes serves no immediate practical purpose.
 It doesn't add any information, since the version control system and other mechanisms have already recorded the fact that he made the changes.
 Thanking everyone for everything would be distracting and ultimately information-free, since thanks are effective largely by how much they stand out from the default, background level of favorable comment going on all the time.
 This does not mean, of course, that you should never thank people.
 Just make sure to do it in ways that tend not to lead to credit inflation.
 Following these guidelines will help: